FOLLOW: 79 93 mustang , mustang , svo

-The SVO was first teased in the middle of 1982 by Ford at the Quaker State Oil Longest Day Of Nelson race.
-The team brought two engineering prototypes to compete in this 24 hour endurance race.
-These prototypes were a Fox Chassis Mustang equipped with a 2.3 4 cylinder turbocharged motor and were going to be driven by Road & Track and Car and Driver.
+The Ford Mustang SVO was first teased in the middle of 1982 by Ford at the Quaker State Oil Longest Day Of Nelson race.
+The team brought two engineering prototypes to compete in this 24-hour endurance race.
+These prototypes were a Fox Body Mustang equipped with a 2.3 4 cylinder turbocharged motor and were going to be driven by Road & Track and Car and Driver.

 During the first practice sessions, the crew ran into problems in the form of fuel issues.
 The team tried everything they could to get the problem fixed but could only get the car to run correctly with a full tank.
 Due to weight restrictions, they had to take a weight penalty from the full tank of gas when trying to qualify the car for a grid position.